volvo-cars/cargo-indicate/cargo-indicate/tests/cmd/show_schema.md

     query: RootQuery
 }
 directive @filter(
+    """
-    """Name of the filter operation to perform."""
+    Name of the filter operation to perform.
+    """
     op: String!
+    """
-    """List of string operands for the operator."""
+    List of string operands for the operator.
+    """
     value: [String!]
 ) on FIELD | INLINE_FRAGMENT
 directive @tag(
+    """
-    """Name to apply to the given property field."""
+    Name to apply to the given property field.
+    """
     name: String
 ) on FIELD
 directive @output(
+    """
-    """What to designate the output field generated from this property field."""
+    What to designate the output field generated from this property field.
+    """
     name: String
 ) on FIELD
 directive @optional on FIELD
 directive @recurse(
     """
     Recurse up to this many times on this edge.
 A depth of 1 produces the current vertex and its immediate neighbors along the given edge.
     """
     depth: Int!
 ) on FIELD